+Weigh your options

+How do you respond to life?
+Are you optimistic or pessimistic?

+Realistic optimism will keep you grounded as you aspire high.
+You know life isn’t perfect, but they believe in their capabilities to overcome anything.

+Using both styles works best, discerning when to use one or the other.
+Each is effective, avoiding to mull over unsolvable problems and concentrating their efforts inside their circle of influence.

-In a TED talk, health psychologist Kelly McGonigal says we release Oxytocin, a stress-induced hormone that “makes you crave physical contact with your friends and family.”
+v10 | In a TED talk, health psychologist Kelly McGonigal says we release Oxytocin, a stress-induced hormone that “makes you crave physical contact with your friends and family.”
 Surprisingly, it’s a two-way street.
 This empathy enhancer drives you to help others and increases your compassion.

 Lean on your family and friends, let them know you support them, too.
 Contribute to your community.
 Volunteering is a great way to give to others, and receive immense satisfaction in return.

 So, to master resilience, strive for quality social connections, and cultivate meaningful relationships.

 McGonigal’s research also discovered that people who are less stressed about stress tend to thrive.
 Viewing your stress as helpful rather than harmful is a healthier approach, one which leverages your anxiety, turning it into courage.

 How do you feel in a competition?
 The clock ticks, you sweat, you’re jittery.
 Yet you finish.
 The entire time you channeled your fear into energy, your anxiety into determination.

 Facing your anxiousness also means listening to your emotions, providing insight.
 The next time you worry, turn that energy into action.

+7. Weigh your options

+How do you respond to life’s challenges, with optimism or pessimism?

+Realistic optimism will keep you grounded as you aspire high.
+You know life isn’t perfect, but you believe in your capabilities to overcome anything.

+Using both styles works best, discerning when to use one or the other.
+Each is effective as they avoid you mulling over unsolvable problems or concentrating your efforts inside your circle of influence.